Matus-Dubrava/react/fundamentals/react/README.md

 });
 ```

 where __asyncComponent__ is the function that we have definied earlier.
-Here we are using *import* as a function not as a statement and calling it inside of callback passed to __asyncComponent__ function.
+Here we are using *import* as a function not as a statement and calling it inside of callback passed to the __asyncComponent__ function.

-Last thing to do is to use this __asyncMyComponents__ in place where we would normally used the Components obtained by import statement.
+Last thing to do is to use this __asyncMyComponent__ (component obtained by calling __asyncComponent__) in place where we would normally have used the Components obtained by import statement.

 E.g.